 PLEASE NOTE: Donations made toward IRUSA’s USA Humanitarian Aid fund in excess of the support requirements for this particular emergency may be used to support other important emergency or long-term work across the country.

 Hurricane Matthew Hits East Coast

 More than 1,000 were killed by Matthew in Haiti, which made landfall there as a Category 4 hurricane.
-It landed in the United States as a Category 1 and has killed at least 20 as it made its way up the coast.
+It landed in the United States as a Category 1 and killed 47 people in Florida, Georgia, North Carolina, South Carolina, and Virginia.
 Some 4,000 people were in shelters.

 After the initial phases of emergency relief were complete, IRUSA disaster responders coordinated with local partners to continue recovery and rebuilding efforts for survivors in North Carolina.
 The work continued into 2017 with monthly muck-outs and rebuilds.